miahurst/geomorphon_method_polynyas/README.md

 Within this GitHub repository you will find two sets of code.
 One runs the geomorphon pattern recognition algorithm when you input sea ice concentration tif files, and the other calculates polynyas area using this geomorphon output.

+To run this code you will need tif files with information on longitude, latitiude, time, and sea ice concentration data.